CHAVI-India/draw-client-pipeline/README.md

        sendfile on;
        keepalive_timeout 65;
        listen 80;
+       client_max_body_size 1024M; # Add this line to increase the maximum upload size to 1024MB

        # Requests to /static/ are served directly from the /static/ directory
        location /static/ {